Nymphet/sexinsex-crawler/README.md

     python3 thread_tids_extractor.py

-To download all threads whose ids are stored in the list you just extracted from the initial page (all html files are saved to the html folder):
+To download all threads from the list you just extracted from the initial page (all html files are saved to the html folder):

     python3 selenium_html_downloader.py